serokell/blog-posts/TON Contest/article.md

 more complex than simple CLI _prototypes_ are beyond its capabilities, and what became _Fift_ Assembler could have as easily been embedded into some other language (like Haskell!).
+Could it be that the developers had some other applications in mind that would justify the creation of Fift?
+It is possible, and if they did, we can’t wait to find out more.

 The same can be said about FunC.
 Implementing a new high-level language from the ground up (they even have their own parser!) is certainly _fun_,